-During the financial year, the total income of the company has substantially increased compared to the previous year.
-Your company has achieved an all-time high operational income of ₹13,493.07 lakh (Previous year ₹7,190.30 lakh) with a profit after tax of ₹7,309.48 lakh (Previous year ₹3,927.83 lakh) in the previous year.
+During the financial year, the total income of the company has dipped as compared to the previous year on the back of a drop in the number of demat and broking accounts added during the year.
+Your company has achieved an operational income of \gtrless 10,294.56 lakh (Previous year \gtrless 13,493.07 lakh) with a profit after tax of $\end{Bmatrix}$ 4,881.70 lakh (Previous year \gtrless 7,309.48 lakh) in the previous year.